Do you dream of living with your partner in Australia?

 Am I eligible?

-To be eligible for a Prospective Marriage Visa you must have met your partner in person (at least once) since turning 18 and engaged to be married.
+To be eligible for a Prospective Marriage Visa you must have met your partner in person (at least once) since turning 18 and be engaged to be married.

 Does this visa offer pathways to permanent residency?